Bronson Reed: New Japan Pro-Wrestling (2021–2022)

-At Battle in the Valley on November 13, 2021, Haley, using the ring name Jonah, made his New Japan Pro-Wrestling (NJPW) debut, attacking FinJuice (David Finlay and Juice Robinson), establishing himself as a heel in the process.
+At Battle in the Valley on 13 November 2021, Haley, using the ring name Jonah, made his New Japan Pro-Wrestling (NJPW) debut, attacking FinJuice (David Finlay and Juice Robinson), establishing himself as a heel in the process.
 After his debut, Jonah would go on short lived winning streak defeating Lucas Riley in his NJPW in-ring debut and then a month later defeating David Finlay.
-On January 15, 2022, Jonah suffered his first NJPW loss in a tag team match against FinJuice as he teamed with Bad Dude Tito.
-On March 6, Shane Haste, assisted Jonah and Tito, in defeating FinJuice and reformed The Mighty Don't Kneel as a stable.
+On 15 January 2022, Jonah suffered his first NJPW loss in a tag team match against FinJuice as he teamed with Bad Dude Tito.
+On 6 March, Shane Haste, assisted Jonah and Tito, in defeating FinJuice and reformed The Mighty Don't Kneel as a stable.

-On June 12 during Dominion 6.12 in Osaka-jo Hall, Jonah was announced as a participant in the G1 Climax 32 tournament starting in July, as a part of the A block.
+On 12 June during Dominion 6.12 in Osaka-jo Hall, Jonah was announced as a participant in the G1 Climax 32 tournament starting in July, as a part of the A block.
 Jonah scored 8 points in his block, narrowly missing out on a spot in the semi-finals.
 However, one of Jonah's wins was an upset victory over former IWGP World Heavyweight Champion and eventual tournament winner Kazuchika Okada.

 Impact Wrestling (2021–2022)

-At Turning Point on November 20, 2021, Jonah made his Impact Wrestling debut, attacking Josh Alexander and leaving him bloodied.
+At Turning Point on 20 November 2021, Jonah made his Impact Wrestling debut, attacking Josh Alexander and leaving him bloodied.
 They had a match at Hard To Kill, where Alexander defeated him.
 After his loss to Alexander, Jonah would embark on a winning streak defeating the likes of Crazzy Steve, Black Taurus, Raj Singh, and Honor No More's PCO.
 His winning streak would come to an end at Rebellion, after being defeated by Tomohiro Ishii.
 His final match was a loss to PCO in a Monster's Ball match.
-On May 6, Jonah announced his departure from the company.
+On 6 May, Jonah announced his departure from the company.

 Return to WWE (2022–present)

-On the December 19, 2022, episode of Raw, Haley made his surprise return to WWE under his former ring name Bronson Reed, where he helped The Miz defeat Dexter Lumis in a ladder match.
-On the January 30, 2023 episode of Raw, Reed defeated Dolph Ziggler to qualify for the Elimination Chamber for the United States Championship.
-At Elimination Chamber on February 18, Reed failed to win the title inside the namesake structure.